tech-by-design/polyglot-prime/README.md

-# TechBD Polyglot Monorepo
+# Tech by Design Polyglot Monorepo

-Welcome to the **TechBD Polyglot Prime** repository!
-This repository is the central hub for all bespoke code managed by **Technology By Design (TechBD)**.
+Welcome to the **Tech by Design Polyglot Prime** repository!
+This repository is the central hub for all bespoke code managed by **Technology By Design (Tech by Design)**.
 Our goal is to maintain a well-organized, scalable, and efficient monorepo that supports our diverse range of projects and technologies.

 ## Primary Languages and Frameworks

-At TechBD, we focus on the following primary languages and frameworks for our enterprise and utility projects:
+At Tech by Design, we focus on the following primary languages and frameworks for our enterprise and utility projects:

 - Modern Java 21 LTS and above with Spring Boot 3.3 and above for all API and